SynapseWeb/PyReconstruct/readme.md

 2. Clone the repository to your local machine.
 3. Install PyReconstruct's dependencies.

-(Do not fret, Windows users!
-We have written scripts that automate the process of installing dependencies.)
+(Do not fret!
+Dependencies can be installed automatically.)

-<a id="orgb978182"></a>
+<a id="org72555f5"></a>

 ## Checking your version of Python

 To check which version of Python you currently have, run the command `python --version` in a terminal.
 (In Windows, this can be down by clicking `START` and searching for `command prompt`.
 In the command prompt window, type `python --version` and press enter.)

 The above command will output which version of Python you are running.
 You should be running Python 3.9 or higher for PyReconstruct.
 If there is an error (likely means Python is not installed) or if you need to upgrade, search for and download Python.
-In Windows, this can be done in the Microsoft App Store.
+(In Windows, this can be done in the Microsoft App Store.)

 Once downloaded, you can restart the command prompt and re-run `python --version` to see if you have successfully installed Python.

-<a id="org297f669"></a>
+<a id="orgfe29638"></a>

 ## Cloning this repository